Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Introduction

-In this paper, we do not aim for full generality but focus specifically on the linear instrumental variable model, as it is one of the most widely used models defined by a conditional moment restriction.
-Our goal is to provide a simple, interpretable test that is accessible to practitioners.
-Conceptually, our approach is most closely related to the idea of \cite{DieterleASimpleDiagnostic}, who also leverage the stronger assumption $\E[\epsilon_i | Z_i] = 0$ by applying a nonlinear transformation of the instrument.
+Conceptually, our approach is most closely related to the idea of \cite{DieterleASimpleDiagnostic}, who also exploit the stronger assumption $\E[u_i | {\bm z}_i] = 0$ by additionally including the square of the instrument.
 However, our method differs in several important ways.
-Rather than relying on a fixed transformation such as $Z \mapsto Z^2$, we use user-chosen machine learning to learn a data-driven transformation of the instrument which makes our test powerful against a wide range of alternatives and also renders our approach applicable beyond settings with a single continuous instrument.
-Moreover, we use the residual prediction idea to construct a test statistic, whereas they use the standard overidentifying restriction test in an out-of-the-box fashion.
+Rather than relying on a fixed transformation such as ${z} \mapsto {z}^2$, we employ user-chosen machine learning to learn a data-driven transformation of the instrument, which makes our test powerful against a wide range of alternatives and renders our approach applicable beyond settings with a single continuous instrument.